A posteriori error estimates for a bang-bang optimal control problem: Numerical examples

 for $(x_{1},x_{2})\in \Omega$.

-In Figures \ref{fig:ex_1} and \ref{fig:ex_1_2} we display the results obtained for this example.
+In Figures \ref{fig:ex_1}, \ref{fig:ex_1_2}, and \ref{fig:ex_1_3} we display the results obtained for this example.
 We show, in Fig. \ref{fig:ex_1}, experimental rates of convergence for each contribution of the total error when uniform and adaptive refinement are considered.
-We observe that all the approximation errors obtained for both schemes exhibit optimal rates of convergence.
-In Fig. \ref{fig:ex_1_2} we show experimental rates of convergence for all the individual contributions of the error estimator $E$ (see \eqref{def:total_estimator}) and the effectivity index, when adaptive refinement is considered.
-When the total number of degrees of freedom increases, we observe that the effectivity index stabilizes around the values $3$ and $5$.
+We also present experimental rates of convergence for all the individual contributions of the error estimator $E$ (see \eqref{def:total_estimator}) and the effectivity index, when adaptive refinement is considered.
+We observe that all the approximation errors obtained for both schemes exhibit optimal experimental rates of convergence (Figs. (1.A) and (1.B)); the same convergence rate is observed for the error estimator (Fig. (1.C)).
+When the total number of degrees of freedom increases, we observe that the effectivity index stabilizes around the values $2$ and $4$ (Fig. (1.D)).
+In Fig. \ref{fig:ex_1_2} we present adaptively refined meshes obtained after 5, 10, and 15 iterations.
+We do not observe an explicit connection between the switching set and the adaptively refined meshes.
+This is probably due to the fact that we do not have an error estimator accounting for such a set.
+Even when the adaptive refinement is not necessarily concentrated near the discrete switching set, we observe that such a set seems to converge to the continuous switching set when the total number of degrees of freedom increases.
+Finally, in Fig. \ref{fig:ex_1_3}, we display the approximate optimal control $\bar{\mathfrak{u}}_{\ell}$ obtained after $5$, $10$, and $15$ iterations.
+We observe the classical bang-bang structure in the three approximations.